GISCODE/arcgis-python-api2022/CONTRIBUTING.md

 Esri welcomes contributions from anyone and everyone.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).
-Please expect any pull request to go through a peer review before being accepted.
+Please expect any pull requests to go through a peer review before being accepted.

 ### Before filing an issue